wpyoga/wpyoga.github.io/blog/2021-07-10-bashrc-directory.md

 ### BASHRC END
 ```

-However, this might cause a delay when opening a new terminal.
-If you feel that it is too slow, then please just use the [simple implementation](#simple-implementation) instead.
+This looks bloated and unnecessary.
+But this section takes only 9 ms on my laptop (i5-5200u), so it may not be so slow after all.
+Still, if you think it's too complicated, you can use the [simple implementation](#simple-implementation) instead.